Little Haywood: J. R. R. Tolkien

 The village was home to the newly married Edith Tolkien, wife of author J. R. R. Tolkien, from March 1916 to February 1917.
 Tolkien stayed with his wife in Cottage 1, Gipsy Green, on the Teddesley Park Estate, near the village during the winter of 1916, whilst recuperating from trench fever.
 The surrounding landscape of Cannock Chase was said to be an inspiration for his early literary works about Middle-earth..
 At the cottage he began work on what would become The Silmarillion.
 The village of Norbury lies about 14 mi away and may relate to the "Norbury of the Kings" that appears in The Lord of the Rings.

 Tragic accidents at Colwich Junction

 On 18 September 1986 two passenger trains collided at Colwich Junction, less than half a mile from Little Haywood, killing the driver of one of the trains and injuring 75 passengers.
 Several carriages of the crowded InterCity services were derailed.
-On 2 January 2009, a Piper Cherokee single engine light aircraft came down at Colwich junction, killing the three people on board.
+On 2 January 2009, a Piper Cherokee single engine light aircraft came down at Colwich junction, killing the three people on board, Nicholas O’Brien, Emma O’Brien and Alan Matthews (The pilot).
+Nicholas and Emma left behind their young son Joel and his brother Callum.